dedpool-glitch/agpv-ai-consultant/docs/model_interface.md

-extracting structured inputs from conversation explaining validated model outputs in plain language helping route a user request to the correct model
+extracting structured inputs from conversation explaining validated model outputs in plain language helping route a user request to the correct model proposing candidate inputs when the application requests a design suggestion
 ```

 The backend should still control: